 Indicators of pseudoscience include irrefutable hypotheses and a continuing reluctance to revise beliefs even when confronted with relevant criticism.

-The misuse of appeals to science to sell products or to encourage certain beliefs is a form of propaganda.
+Misusing appeals to science to sell products or encourage certain beliefs is a form of propaganda.
 They are often identified by phrases such as “In my experience . . .” and “I’ve found that…” Sometimes anecdotal evidence takes on the character of common wisdom: “They say that…”; “It’s common knowledge that…”; and “Everybody knows that….”

 Can we say that some studies are pseudoscience?

 That one I invite you to think about.
 You have some tools in this article to analyze it, and you must search for much more, always with critical thinking.
-Don’t believe in one single article (this included), study or only because of an expert or someone you admire mention or wrote about it.
+Don’t believe in one single article (this included), study, or only because an expert or someone you admire mentioned or wrote about it.
 Don’t just believe what comforts you, regardless of the possible factuality to the contrary.
 There are thousands of studies, so maybe some try to be more striking than others.
-Be skeptical, critical and question everything.
+Be skeptical, critical, and question everything.

 Critical Animal Studies

-Critical animal studies (CAS) is an interdisciplinary scientific field and theory-to-activism global community, which originated at the beginning of the 21st century.
+Critical animal studies (CAS) is an interdisciplinary scientific field and theory-to-activism global community which originated at the beginning of the 21st century.
 The core interest of CAS is an ethical reflection on relations between people and other animals, firmly grounded in intersectionality and anarchism.
-Its aim is to integrate academic research with political engagement and activism.
-As it overlaps with a number of other disciplines, CAS includes scholars from a diverse range of fields, as well as animal rights activists.
+It aims to integrate academic research with political engagement and activism.
+As it overlaps with several different disciplines, CAS includes scholars from a diverse range of fields and animal rights activists.
 (Wikipedia)

 I don’t think.
 CAS is one more approach/view on this “adolescent” field in our human societies.

 Like everything in our life, balance is needed.
-I would say that these areas shouldn’t be elitist, nor extremists.
+I would say that these areas shouldn’t be elitist or extremist.
 We need reflection, discussion, and proper argumentation.